Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days: Introduction

 This paper is structured as follows.
-Section 2 reviews of the relevant literature.
-Section 3 outlines the motivation behind this research.
-Section 4 elaborates on the methods and practical implementation of the proposed model.
-Detailed information about the experiments is presented in Section 5, and the relevant codes are accessible at { \url{https://github.com/MikeZChi/DCRNN-RV.git}}.
-Finally, Section 6 concludes the paper.
+Section \ref{sec:literature_review} reviews of the relevant literature.
+Section \ref{sec:methodology} elaborates on the methods and practical implementation of the proposed model.
+Detailed information about the experiments is presented in Section \ref{sec:empirical_study}, and the relevant codes are accessible at { \url{https://github.com/MikeZChi/DCRNN-HAR.git}}.
+Finally, Section \ref{sec:conclusion} concludes the paper.